Cytel-Inc/CyneRgy/pkgdown/index.md

 # Introduction

 This repository and corresponding website provide an overview of the R examples provided in this repository.
 Each example is intended to be used with one of Cytel's products (East or East Horizon).
-[Each example](https://github.com/Cytel-Inc/CyneRgy/tree/main/inst/Examples) is included in a directory that provides an RStudio project file, a Description file that describes the example, RCode folder which contains the example R scripts, and FillInTheBlankRCode - examples with various code deleted so you can practice and fill in the blanks.
+[Each example](https://github.com/Cytel-Inc/CyneRgy/tree/main/inst/Examples) is included in a directory that provides an RStudio project file, a Description file that describes the example, R folder which contains the example R scripts, and FillInTheBlankR - examples with various code deleted so you can practice and fill in the blanks.

-In addition, the CyneRgy package provides helpful functions for you to create your own R functions based on templates and a seamless R experience for viewing examples in R Studio.
+In addition, the CyneRgy package provides helpful functions for you to create your own R functions based on templates and a seamless R experience for viewing examples in RStudio.

 Lastly, the Sandbox directory contains incomplete, in-progress examples.
 The examples in this directory have not been completed or tested.